Winrevair

 The active substance in Winrevair, sotatercept, attaches to and blocks a protein called activin.
 By doing so, it prevents the thickening and narrowing of small blood vessels in the lungs, thereby lowering blood pressure and making it easier for the heart to pump blood.

-A main study has shown that Winrevair was more effective than placebo (a dummy treatment) at improving the ability of adults with PAH to exercise.
+A first main study showed that Winrevair was more effective than placebo (a dummy treatment) at improving the ability of adults with class II and III PAH to exercise.
 The main measure of effectiveness was the difference in the distance patients could walk in 6 minutes before and after treatment.

-In this study, involving 323 patients with PAH, after 24 weeks of treatment, Winrevair given in addition to other PAH medicines improved the distance patients could walk in 6 minutes by around 34 meters, compared with 1 meter in patients who had placebo in place of Winrevair.
+In this study, involving 323 people with class II and III PAH, after 24 weeks of treatment, Winrevair given in addition to other PAH medicines improved the distance patients could walk in 6 minutes by around 34 meters, compared with 1 meter in patients who had placebo.

 For the full list of side effects and restrictions with Winrevair, see the package leaflet.

-The most common side effects with Winrevair (which may affect more than 1 in 10 people) include headache, epistaxis (nosebleed), telangiectasia (small red blood vessels in the skin), diarrhoea, dizziness, rash and thrombocytopenia (low levels of blood platelets).
+The most common side effects with Winrevair (which may affect more than 1 in 10 people) include headache, epistaxis (nosebleed), telangiectasia (small red blood vessels in the skin), diarrhoea, increased haemoglobin levels, dizziness, back pain, rash, thrombocytopenia (low levels of blood platelets) and bleeding of the gums.

-The most common serious side effects with Winrevair (which may affect up to 1 in 100 people) include thrombocytopenia and epistaxis.
+Some side effects can be serious.
+The most frequent serious side effects with Winrevair (which may affect up to 1 in 100 people) include thrombocytopenia, epistaxis and dizziness.

 Winrevair must not be given to patients whose platelet levels are consistently low (less than 50 x 109/L) as it may increase the risk of bleeding.
-Winrevair should also not be used during pregnancy as it may harm the foetus.
+Winrevair should also not be used during pregnancy as it may harm the unborn baby.

-In a main study, Winrevair was shown to improve the ability of patients with PAH to exercise.
 Regarding safety, the side effects of Winrevair were considered manageable.
 There are limited data about the cardiovascular (affecting the heart or blood circulation) safety of Winrevair and more data are required.
+The company was requested to provide further results from studies with Winrevair to evaluate the cardiovascular safety of the medicine.

 The European Medicines Agency therefore decided that Winrevair’s benefits are greater than its risks and it can be authorised for use in the EU.